hbuter-rubrik/Rubrik_graphQL/README.md

-# Rubrik_graphQL
+# Python scripts to use with GraphQL and Rubrik Security Cloud (RSC)
-In this repository I'll be adding scripts that I've created for our customers.
-These scripts will run GraphQL API which is used in the Rubrik Security Cloud
+In this repository I'll be adding python scripts that I've created for our customers.